digipolisgent/api-guidelines/Guidelines.md

 ### 17.3 OpenAPI documentation

 All our services MUST be documented in [OpenAPI / Swagger][openapi].
 By documenting the API, we create a fixed API contract for the given version of the API.
 The contract MUST be validated by at least 1 member of the [API workgroup](mailto:DLAPIwerkgroep@digipolis.gent) before the service is released.
 These API contracts are later exposed on the developer portal as documentation.
+Only the exposed methods are placed on the developer portal, this is not always all available methods on the API.

 The OpenAPI documentation can be written by hand or generated from the service.
 We provide a generic OpenAPI generator for: